 1. Assess what needs to be done

 Employees should always consider the weights and distances involved, the heights from where a load has to be picked up or set down, and the frequency of the activity.
-People should never lift more than what they can manage safely.
+Never lift more than what you can manage safely.

 2. Decide what can be lifted safely

 Employees will need to make a measured call on what they can safely lift, based on their capability, the nature of the load, environmental conditions and training.